Tennessee Clinical Psychologist Salary Outlook

 Which Tennessee Cities Are Best for Clinical Psychologists?

-Most of the major cities and metro areas in the state for which salary data is available have higher wages for clinical psychologists than the state’s median wage, and one exceeds even the national median.
+A number of Tennessee cities have higher salaries for clinical psychologists than the state median for this profession, and two even exceed the national median.

 Tennessee cities and metro areas by median annual clinical psychologist wage

-Just as wages vary by geography, job availability is not consistent across the state, with Memphis having a far higher concentration of clinical psychologists than Chattanooga.
+Just as salaries vary by geography, job availability is also not consistent across the state, with Nashville having a higher concentration of clinical psychologists than Memphis.

-Tennessee cities and metro areas by clinical psychologist employment per 1,000 jobs
+Tennessee cities by clinical psychologist employment per 1,000 jobs

 Who’s Hiring for Clinical Psychologists in Tennessee?